 Keep in mind as you fill in this section that you want to have a theme to your application and every answer in this form, as well as in your Field of Study and Research Program Plan must revolve around that theme to create the strongest application possible and beat out the competition.
 Every answer you write should help persuade the reviewers that you are the best candidate for the scholarship and have a unique strength that you can offer.
 So, do not just write the first thing that comes to mind.
 Approach these questions strategically to give yourself the best chance possible of success.

 20.(1).
 What was the trigger for having an interest in Japan?
 Do not take this question too literally!
 A lot of applicants will talk about what sparked their initial interest in Japan, which was probably a manga, anime, or game.
 But writing about how you were passionate about Pokemon as a teenager, etc., will not help your application and wastes an opportunity to stand out from other applicants.
-Instead, treat this question as if it said “What was the trigger for having an interest in Japan related to your field of study?”
+Instead, treat this question as if it said, “What was the trigger for having an interest in Japan related to your field of study?”
 It is fine to mention that your first exposure to Japan/Japanese culture was through something like anime, but keep that comment as short as possible and transition to how that exposure helped you deepen your interest related to your degree.

 Remember that throughout the entire application process, you are trying to present yourself as being able to bring unique value to the Japanese government and the government of your home country, plus the university that you’re applying to, by showing that you have more potential for achievement in the future than other applicants.
 Every answer needs to relate back to the theme of what you will contribute to both societies after your graduation.
 If you are researching wartime memory across cultures and Grave of the Fireflies sparked your interest in Japan, then it’s perfectly fine to mention that as your trigger.
 But if your research is in marine biology, I would not recommend saying that your trigger was Pokemon.
 Instead, focus on the first thing that interested you in Japan related to marine biology.

 20.(2).
 Why do you choose Japan as a destination to study graduate-level education?
 In this question, you want to be specific.
 Do not simply try to flatter the officials by saying “Japan has a highly developed education system” or “Japan is technically advanced.”
-I see that in far too many applications, and it is meaningless fluff.
-Certainly do not just talk about how you want to live in Japan because you admire the culture.
-Any of these answers fail to distinguish you from other applicants and waste space where you could be talking about your research or future contributions.
+I see that in far too many applications, and it is meaningless fluff to a reviewer.
+Do not just write about how you want to live in Japan because you admire the culture.
+Any of these answers do not distinguish you from other applicants and waste space where you could write about your research or future contributions.

-Instead, you want to focus on what advantages studying in Japan offers in your specific field of study or to your future goal to contribute to society.
+Instead, you want to focus on what advantages studying in Japan offers for your specific field of study or for your future goal to contribute to society.
 Instead of saying Japan is technically advanced, write about one or two specific innovations or recent research developments related to your research.
-Or focus on how Japan has unique experience in tackling the problem that you want to research and how you think you can leverage specific knowledge and experience in Japan to accelerate your research.
+Or focus on how Japan has unique experience in tackling the problem that you want to research and how you think you can leverage specific knowledge and experience in Japan for your research.
 Be specific!

 Page 6: Language Ability, Family, Contact, and Visit History